aherne/headers-api/README.md

 | setAccessControlMaxAge | int $duration | void | Sets how long response to a CORS request should be cached (in seconds) | [Access-Control-Max-Age](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Max-Age) |
 | setCustomHeader | string $name, string $value | void | Sets a custom header by name and value (this **may trigger CORS requests**) | (any) |
 | toArray | void | array | Converts all headers set to a name:value array ready to be sent back to client | - |

+Following limitations apply:

+- weak or multiple ETags are not supported

 ## Validation